Frequently Asked Questions

 I don't work for free.
 You can hire me as a freelance editor.

-My mother, a Roman Catholic, feels deeply that evangelism is antithetical to a healthy, personal relationship with God.
+My mother, a Roman Catholic, felt deeply that evangelism is antithetical to a healthy, personal relationship with God.
 My father, a scientist and engineer, believes Man makes his own destiny.
 I was raised to neither believe nor disbelieve.
 When I was in junior high, I attended a Protestant Christian youth group where I performed Christian rock on acoustic guitar.
 The church leaders were similar to my parents and never sought to force their beliefs on me.
 They encouraged me to ask questions, to debate, and to challenge, and so I often did.
 They wanted me to come to an understanding that was my own.
 I was born without faith, and to this day, remain so.

 January 20, 1986.